Do you need a French student visa?

 Proof of medical insurance (minimum coverage of € 30,000, $ 40,150)

 Proof of accommodation.
-It can be displayed in the form of a student’s accommodation confirmation or a lodging and accommodation certificate or “Accueil certificate” (if you live with friends or family).
+It can be displayed in the form of a student’s accommodation confirmation or a lodging and accommodation certificate or an “Accueil certificate” (if you live with friends or family).

 French proficiency test if you are studying a French course.